Our Research

 Southern Automotive Women’s Forum Scholarships

-This scholarship program provides financial assistance to women enrolled or who plan to enroll in a STEM-related field, such as science, technology, engineering, or math, at an accredited institution in the south.
+This scholarship program provides financial assistance to women enrolled or who plan to enroll in a STEM-related field at an accredited institution in the south.
 Scholarships are awarded in increments ranging from $1,000 to $5,000.

 Who’s eligible?
 Female high school seniors or graduates enrolled, or planning to enroll, in a southern college or university to study a STEM field, particularly one related to the automotive industry.
-You must maintain a 2.5 overall GPA and 3.0 minimum GPA in your major.
+You must maintain at least a 2.5 overall GPA and 3.0 GPA in your major.

 Contact information: [email protected] | 833-865-7293